Maximizing the Value of Foliar Fungicides in Corn

 Survey results from 374 on-farm trials where previous crop and tillage practices were reported showed an inverse relationship between tillage intensity and yield response to foliar fungicide application in both corn following corn and corn following soybean (Figure 7).
 Rotation away from corn to a different crop, such as soybean, is often recommended as a way to manage corn diseases by reducing inoculum levels.
 These results support that recommendation and indicate that rotation with soybean does have a positive impact on reducing disease pressure; however, residue levels still appear to have an impact on disease pressure in corn following soybean.

 One concern with fungicide treatments in corn is the potential for increased grain moisture at harvest, resulting in higher drying costs.
-Observations have varied among university trials with some showing a small increase in moisture in treated vs. non-treated corn, and some showing no difference.
-Among Pioneer on-farm trials, grain moisture of fungicide-treated corn was only slightly higher (+0.3 points) than non-treated corn.
+Observations have varied among university trials with some showing a small increase in moisture in treated versus non-treated corn and some showing no difference.
+Among Pioneer on-farm trials, grain moisture of fungicide-treated corn was only slightly higher (+0.39 points) than non-treated corn.
 This difference was not greatly affected by overall moisture level at harvest.
-In trials where harvest moisture of the untreated corn was greater than 25%, treated corn averaged 0.36 points wetter.

 One possible reason a fungicide application could increase grain moisture at harvest is that disease pressure in the non-treated corn was severe enough to cause premature death of the plant.
 In such a case, the increase in moisture would probably be accompanied by an increase in yield, which may more than offset any additional drying costs.